Thermal emission spectra of the ultra-hot Jupiter WASP-33 b: Data Analysis

-Therefore, we follow Zhang's method \citep{zhang2018} by employing Gaussian Process (GP) to fit these pulsations nonparametrically with the public GP code \texttt{celerite2}, \citep{celerite1,celerite2}.
-The core of this method is that GP can treat pulsations as a combination of various noises whose properties can be described by a parameterized covariance matrix fitted to data.
-By removing the requirement to prescribe a mathematical form to the oscillations, this method enables non-stationary oscillatory behavior throughout the observations.
-The \texttt{celerite} framework constructs the covariance matrix through a kernel function exclusively parameterized by the temporal separation $|\tau = t_{i} - t_{j}|$.
-The kernel used here consists of two radial functions, inspired by simple harmonic oscillator, augmented with a diagonal component to account for the white noise, which is:
+Therefore, we follow Zhang's method \citep{zhang2018} by using a Gaussian process (GP) to fit these pulsations nonparametrically with the public GP code \texttt{celerite2}, \citep{celerite1,celerite2}.
+The core of this method is that GP can treat pulsations as a combination of various noises whose properties can be described by a parameterized covariance matrix fitted to the data.
+By removing the requirement to prescribe a mathematical form to the oscillations, this method enables nonstationary oscillatory behavior throughout the observations.
+The \texttt{celerite} framework constructs the covariance matrix through a kernel function exclusively parameterized by temporal separation $|\tau = t_{i} - t_{j}|$.
+The kernel used here consists of two radial functions, inspired by a simple harmonic oscillator, augmented with a diagonal component to account for the white noise, which is

 where $\eta = |1 - (4Q^2)^{-1}|^{\frac{1}{2}}$.